Joldnine/stanford-cars-classification/README.md

 ## Deployment
 The trained model has been deployed here: https://joldnine.github.io/#/cars-classification

-The front-end is hold by github, while the back-end is deployed in Azure Function App.
+The front-end is hold by Github, while the back-end is deployed in Azure Function App.